vruusmann/openscoring.io/_posts/2022-07-14-sklearn_chaid_pmml.md

 The `CHAIDEstimator.fit(X, y)` method assumes that all columns of the `X` dataset are categorical features.
 If the `X` dataset contains continuous features (eg. a `float` or `double` column, with many distinct values) then they shall be automatically casted to categorical features.

-However, it is recommended to make this conversion explicit by passing all features through the `sklearn2pmml.decoration.CategoricalDomain` decorator:
+However, it is advisable to make this conversion explicit by passing all features through the `sklearn2pmml.decoration.CategoricalDomain` decorator:

 ``` python
 from sklearn_pandas import DataFrameMapper